byu-cpe/ecen520_student/rx_download/UART-Receiver_synth.md

   * a bitfile named `rxtx_top.bit`
   * a utilization report named `utilization.rpt` and a timing report named `timing.rpt`

 Download your design to your board and use 'putty' to make sure the UART receiver is working correctly using Putty or some other terminal emulator.
 You will need to transmit signals from 'putty' to your board, you can do this by pressing 'ctrl+j' in the 'putty' emulator, and then using your keyboard to send char values.
+**Note**: Make sure your seven segment display operates correctly and does not flicker (you will lose points if your display is not working correctly).

 After demonstrating that your uart works properly, create a bitfile that operates with a baud rate of 115200 and even parity.
 To generate such a bitfile you will need to change the top-level BAUD_RATE parameter to 115200 and the PARITY parameter to 0 during the logic synthesis.